Banyutong/deep_learning_hands_on/README.md

 ## Online Courses

 1. **MIT Introduction to Deep Learning （Strongly Recommended!
-If you only have time for one tutorial please watch this one）**
+If you only have time for one tutorial, please watch this one）**
    - A free course offered by MIT.
    - [Link to Course](http://introtodeeplearning.com/)